IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA131 - User can see the available finanicing options offered by the car dealership.
+- VA131 - User can see the available financing options offered by the car dealership.
   - CD - Car Details
   - PY - Payments
 - VA132 - The financing options are dynamic (depending) on the down payment.